FAQs

 13. R50 is too Expensive.
 Why not make it Cheaper for Families?

-The price has remained R50 for the last 19 CANSA Shavathon events in a row and is considered a donation.
+The price has remained R50 since the first Shavathon in 2003, and is considered a donation.
 Children under 12 donate only R25.

 14. Who are the Partners for CANSA Shavathon?

 Dedicated partners are Newsclip Media Monitoring and Limegreen Online Design Print.
-There are a number of other media partners that assist with free coverage or exposure on a regional basis – these are listed on the website footer, and all participating shopping centres are also listed on the website.
+There are a number of other media partners that assist with free coverage or exposure on a regional basis – these are listed on the website footer, and all participating malls are also listed on the website.

 15. What Colours are you Offering for the Colour Spray?